How to contribute to xPack OpenOCD

 linux-arm64

-In case you wonder where these names come
+In case you wonder where these names originate

 from, they are exactly the Node.js process.platform